 After a busy summer zigzagging all across the US and the Middle East, Labro will open the 2019 season performing with jazz artists John Clayton, Lewis Nash, Ken Peplowski and Larry Fuller at the 25th anniversary of the Vail Jazz Festival.

 Late September and October, Labro will embark on a solo tour “the Art of the Accordion” performing a solo program ranging from Bach to modern classical compositions on both bandoneon and accordion.
 In November, Labro will present his latest project: Julien Labro & the Chamber Collective by premiering his newest chamber work Stationed in Ambivalence, a 3 movements suite for bandoneon, violin, piano and contrabass.
 Recently commissioned by the New West Symphony, Labro’s Canvas, a double concerto for bandoneon, guitar, and strings will also receive its premiere later that month.
-Other highlights of the season include performances with the Buffalo Philharmonic, bagpiper Cristina Pato from the Silk Road Ensemble, a special program with long-time collaborator and Grammy winner guitarist Jason Vieaux featuring the Ceruti String Quartet and Pablo Aslan as well as performing & curating the Gypsy Jazz segment of 30th edition of the Berks Jazz Festival.
+In March, Labro will premiere his latest orchestral composition “The Django Fantasy” during the 30th edition of the Berks Jazz Festival.
+Commissioned by the festival to celebrate their milestone (and coincidentally Django Reinhardt’s 110th anniversary) Labro has written an orchestral suite featuring a Hot Club style ensemble acting as soloist with orchestra to be premiered on March 27th with the Reading Pops Orchestra.
+Other highlights of the season include performances with the Buffalo Philharmonic, bagpiper Cristina Pato from the Silk Road Ensemble, a special program with long-time collaborator and Grammy winner guitarist Jason Vieaux featuring the Ceruti String Quartet and Pablo Aslan.

 In his free time, Labro is working on composing a new bandoneón concerto that will be a sequel to his accordion concerto Apricity.